chavdav/Duke-Cipher-Implementation/README.md

 `cipher_break.py` demonstrates a simple brute-force attack against the cipher, and succeeds in a matter of seconds on a standard laptop machine.

-`cipher_break2.py` illustrates the importance of key length, as a brute-force attack against a key that's triple the original length would take over 100 years.
+`cipher_break2.py` illustrates the importance of key length, as a brute-force attack against the same cipher using a key that's triple the original length would take over 100 years.